New Jersey Motorcycle Accident Attorneys

 Vehicles Turning Left

-One of the most common scenarios for motorcycles versus other vehicle crashes happens when another car makes a left turn in front of a bike.
+One of the most common scenarios for motorcycle versus other vehicle crashes happens when another car makes a left turn in front of a bike.
 Even if the biker keeps their eyes peeled and watches for signs that a car may attempt to make a left turn in front of them, they can still fall victim at intersections, gaps in traffic, or even in a parking lot or driveway.

 Drivers frequently cut motorcyclists off because they either can’t see them or misjudge their speed and distance.
 Motorists are inherently used to dealing with other cars and other car drivers on the road.
 Motorcycles and their speed and distance often don’t register in their field of vision or don’t register soon enough.